In-patient luxury rehab center in Thailand

 How to overcome chocolate addiction?

 One can overcome food addiction by practicing mindful eating.
-The practice of mindful eating involves developing awareness around the food that one eats and recognizing physical cues when eating.
+The practice of mindful eating involves developing awareness around food and recognizing physical cues when eating.

-A chocolate addict may start by putting a limit on how much chocolate they are going to eat per day or week.
+A chocolate addict may start by limiting how much chocolate to eat daily or weekly.
 If needed, a person may completely cut chocolate out of their diet and look for alternative snacks that are lower in sugar and fat.
+In a 2019 study published in Nutrients, Rachel Adams and her team from Cardiff University emphasized that attention modification training can be a promising approach to addressing food addiction.
+This form of training may reduce food consumption by increasing the amount of eating healthy foods.

-It is also beneficial to listen to physical hunger cues and only eat until full.
-Gaining a deeper understanding of the root causes and triggers of one’s chocolate addiction is also a crucial step in overcoming an unhealthy relationship with chocolate.
+Another approach may also include modifying approach biases towards food that contribute to overconsumption when developed and evolved into maladaptive behaviors.
+Therefore, reducing or modifying these biases is an important element of interventions to promote healthier behavior.
+Through this, it is beneficial to listen to physical hunger cues and only eat until full.
+Gaining a deeper understanding of the root causes and triggers of one’s chocolate addiction is also a crucial step in overcoming an unhealthy relationship with chocolate consumption.

 What are the risk factors for chocolate addiction?

-Binge eating disorder, loss of control over eating, and food addiction are more common in obese people.
-As a result, people who suffer from obesity may also struggle with a form of disordered eating that can involve chocolates.
+• Obesity: Binge eating disorder, loss of control over eating, and food addiction are more common in obese people.
+As a result, people who suffer from obesity may also struggle with a form of disordered eating that can involve chocolate.

-Evidence exists that chocolate has stronger effects on people who emotionally eat.
+• Emotional eating: Evidence exists that chocolate has more potent effects on people who emotionally eat.
 Individuals who engage in emotional eating often associate chocolates with comfort and may feel guilt or shame after overconsumption of the food.

 How do you treat chocolate addiction?

 Chocolate addiction can be treated by talking to a mental healthcare professional about the problem.
-A therapist may help a chocolate addict gain a better understanding of the underlying causes of their addiction and provide a plan to overcome the condition.
+A therapist may help a chocolate addict better understand the underlying causes of their addiction and provide a plan to overcome the condition.

 A counseling session is also beneficial in avoiding possible triggers of chocolate addiction by developing healthier coping mechanisms when faced with intense cravings.
-Treating chocolate addiction can also be done with the assistance of other medical professionals such as a physician and nutritionist who may help reverse the physical impacts of chocolate addiction on a person’s body.
+Treating chocolate addiction can also be done with the assistance of other medical professionals, such as physicians and nutritionists, who may help reverse the physical impacts of chocolate addiction on a person’s body.

 How-to-treat-Chocolate-addiction sign